rarya618/russalarya-web/README.md

 - 👋 Hi, I’m @russalarya-web
 - 👀 I’m interested in Software and Web Development
-- 🌱 I’m currently learning React, Node.js, Electron, Python, JavaScript, Java, Angular
+- 🛠 My frameworks are React.js, Node.js, Electron, Angular
+- 🔧 My languages are Python, TypeScript, JavaScript, Java
 - 💞️ I’m looking to collaborate on web and mobile applications
 - 📫 How to reach me via e-mail: russalarya@gmail.com